 - The bag topper is optional

-Note that I did not use all the images myself as I wanted a variety of textures.
+Note that not use all the printed images were used as we wanted a variety of textures.

-- For raindrops, I used a small clear glass stone
+- For raindrops: a small clear glass stone

-- I use a free printable from here to make mini-books
+- Free printable from here to make mini-books

 - Mirza Adu’l-Fadl is described as wearing a turban and having a beard, you can put these in using black fabric or wool for a beard and a turban cut from any material.